 Put down your tent floor mat and build your tent over it.
 Install your air mattress and fill it up.
 You are now in decent shape, but it's going to start getting chilly, and it's not camping unless you have a campfire.

 Building the campfire is not as hard as it sounds.
-Start with the rocks you gathered, making sure to pick a nice clearing not to close to your newly built tent, but close enough that you don't need your hiking gear to get to it.
-Take the rocks and create a nice size circle on the ground, about the size of a car tire.
-Stack the rocks up to make a wall that will contain your fire.
+Start with the rocks you gathered, making sure to pick a beautiful clearing not to close to your newly built tent, but close enough that you don't need your hiking gear to get to it.
+Take the rocks and create a beautiful size circle on the ground, about the size of a car tire.
+Stack the stones up to make a wall that will contain your fire.

 You can take some firestarter, dryer lint or tiny twigs called tinder.
 Pile this material into a pyramid shape starting with the smaller pieces first than gradually increasing your twigs until you have a little Christmas tree shape.
 Now its time to take the larger pieces and build around your new structure.

-Start stacking the larger branches into a nice shape but not too large.
-You are now ready to light the tinder and enjoy the fire.
+Start stacking the larger branches into a beautiful shape but not too large.
+You are now ready to light the fuel and enjoy the fire.
 Continue to look around your site and clean up the branches and debris by burning it in your newly constructed fire.

 Do you have any questions?
 Leave them in the comment section below.